dulnan/nuxt-multi-cache/docs/features/cdn-cache-control.md

 that only overrides the value if it is lower than the current value.

-Now everytime this component is used on a page it will make sure that the response will be cached for a maximum of 1 hour.
+Now everytime this component is used on a page it will make sure that the response will be cached for a maximum of 1 hour, even if the page containing the component defined a max age of 7 days.

 ## Usage in Server Handlers